seabird-irc/proto/README.md

 ## What is "core"?

-`core` is the core process that maintains a connection to a given IRC server.
+`core` is the main process and service implementation that acts as a broker for chat messages.
 It's the server on the other end of the gRPC connection.

 ## As a client, what can I expect from core?